maisam2004/travel_planning_project/readm.md

 ### Accessibility

-YourTravelApp is committed to accessibility and strives to provide an inclusive experience for all users.
+TravelApp is committed to accessibility and strives to provide an inclusive experience for all users.
 The site is designed with accessibility features such as:

 - Semantic HTML for screen readers and assistive technologies.
 - High contrast color schemes for improved readability.
 - Keyboard navigation support for users with mobility impairments.
 - Alt text for images to ensure content comprehension for visually impaired users.

----

--- Deployed pages

-### **All pages header and footer was at base html file and specific route generate that page specific route place here for that page .**

----
+## Page Structure and Navigation

+Each page in the application follows a consistent layout with a header and footer included in the base HTML file.
+Specific routes are responsible for generating the content for each page, ensuring a cohesive user experience throughout the application.

+### Header and Footer Inclusion

+The header and footer elements, containing navigation links and other essential components, are defined in the base HTML file.
+This ensures uniformity across all pages and simplifies navigation for users.

+### Page-Specific Routing

+Page-specific routes are configured to generate content for individual pages.
+These routes determine the data and layout to be displayed based on the requested page, ensuring that users are directed to the appropriate content.

+By maintaining a standard structure and employing specific routing mechanisms, the application offers seamless navigation and consistent presentation across all pages.

 ### **Home page** (route and page images)